inductiva/inductiva/docs-sources/how-it-works/tasks/tasks.md

 ---

-You can check task status and queue position programmatically:
+You can also check task status and queue position programmatically:

 ```python
 # Check queue position